aham-oudeis/Training/launch_school/JS225-OOP-Javascript/JS225-Notes/prototypal_behavior_sharing.md

 That is, what used to be an external repository can be moved inside the function object and the same function can do double-duty: create an object and set up the prototypal chain.
 That is , the function can play the role of creating an object and and the role of storing the repository of the shared behaviors.

 When the functions play this double role, they are called constructor functions or **constructors**.
+(However, we can use the constructor functions without relying on the function's prototype property.)
 To distinguish between ordinary functions that are not used in the role of constructors, the naming convention is to write the function name in Pascal Case, i.e, capitalizing all the first letters.

-Aside: all objects have their coresponding constructor functions.
+Aside: all objects have their corresponding constructor functions.
 Even strings and numbers have their corresponding constructor functions. `obj.constructor` gives you the function that constructed the obj.
+This `constructor` property is stored in the object referenced by the `prototype` property of the constructor function.
+Hence, when we try to find the `constructor` property on an object, it returns the value stored in the `contructor` property of the object referenced by the `prototype` property of the function that created the object.

 ```javascript
 function Bikes() {